User Guide

 All the features are planned for future releases.

-The lastest adapted games for hard disk by Peter Putnik and others does support the GEMdrive emulation.
-You can find them in the Atari ST Adapted Games site.
+The lastest adapted games for hard disk does support the GEMdrive emulation.
 Most of the games with HAGA and HAGE support does work with the GEMdrive emulation with TOS ranging from 1.00 to 2.06 and 1MB of RAM.

 Atari ST database of floppy images

-The SidecarT board can read a database of floppy images hosted on a remote web server.
+The Multi-device can read a database of floppy images hosted on a remote web server.
 This feature is built on top of the Floppies Emulation one.
 This is an out of the box feature that doesn’t require any additional configuration besides the one explained above for the Floppies Emulation.

 How to download and emulate a floppy image from the database